Andresmup/github-foundations/Git_&_Github_Related/Readme.md

 ## RESET
 Reset allows to move Staged changes to be unstaged.
-This is a useful to revert all files,for not to be commited.
+This is a useful to revert all files, for not to be commited.

 ```sh
 git add .